 In general, the ride will take from 8 to 9 hours.
 Buses require passing through border checkpoints though Thailand and Cambodia.
 A non-VIP bus journey may not be for the faint of heart: Extreme bus drivers may provide a Thai exclusive experience.
 But, you will be in awe at the kindness of the people and the decent price of the journey.

-There are 3 operators that run from Siem Reap to Bangkok, with 2 departures per day.
-If you decide to take a Flight, you can take the Economy option.
+There are 3 operators that run from Siem Reap to Bangkok, with 1 departure per day.
+If you decide to take a flight, you can take the Economy option.

 When traveling the 408 kilometer (254 mile) distance between Siem Reap and Bangkok, you have two transportation options to choose from: